Weather Helm Explained — Why Your Sailboat Pulls to Windward and How to Fix It

 1 — Mainsail Trim

 This is the first place to look.
 Almost always.
-The mainsail has more influence over helm balance than most new sailors expect, because it sits aft of center and contributes heavily to the center of effort position.
+The mainsail has more influence over helm balance than most sailors expect — it sits aft of center and contributes heavily to where the center of effort lands.

 Ease the mainsheet.
 Seriously, just ease it two or three inches and see what happens.
-If you’re sailing upwind with the boom centerlined and the leech loaded hard, you’re pushing the stern away and the bow into the wind.
-Flattening the sail helps too — use the cunningham and outhaul to depower the lower sections.
+If you’re sailing upwind with the boom centerlined and the leech loaded hard, you’re pushing the stern away and driving the bow into the wind.
+Flattening the sail helps too — cunningham and outhaul depowering the lower sections.
 On most production boats, pulling the outhaul to maximum tension reduces draft and shifts power forward, easing helm noticeably.
-Traveler work is your friend here as well: dropping the traveler to leeward spills power from the main without opening the leech.
+Traveler work is your friend here: dropping the traveler to leeward spills power from the main without blowing the leech open.

 Frustrated by excessive helm during a daysail last summer, I grabbed a Windex angle gauge and confirmed I was holding 12 degrees of rudder.
 Eased the mainsheet two inches and dropped the traveler about 8 inches to leeward — helm dropped to roughly 4 degrees.
-That simple.
+That quick, that simple.
+Don’t make my mistake of assuming it must be something complicated.

 2 — Mast Rake

 Mast rake is often overlooked and it’s genuinely a tuning lever worth understanding.
-A mast raked aft moves the center of effort aft, increasing weather helm.
+A mast raked aft moves the center of effort aft — more weather helm.
 A mast raked forward does the opposite.
-Most production cruising boats come from the factory with slight aft rake because mild weather helm is desirable — but if yours has been tuned by a previous owner or the shrouds have stretched unevenly, the rake might be off.
+Most production cruising boats leave the factory with slight aft rake because mild weather helm is desirable — but if yours was tuned by a previous owner with different ideas, or the cap shrouds have stretched unevenly over several seasons, the rake might be further aft than you realize.

-Check it with a simple plumb bob hung from the main halyard.
-Note where it falls relative to a fixed point at the mast base.
-If you’re chasing a helm problem and nothing else works, adjusting the backstay tension or the cap shroud lengths to bring the mast slightly more upright is worth doing with a rigger.
+Check it with a plumb bob hung from the main halyard and note where it falls relative to a fixed point at the mast base.
+If you’re chasing a helm problem and nothing obvious is working, adjusting backstay tension or cap shroud lengths to bring the mast slightly more upright — done with a rigger, not guessed at — is worth doing.

 3 — Excessive Heel Angle